 The University of Nebraska-Lincoln takes sexual assault incidents very seriously.
 Any UNL student or employee who has been sexually assaulted or physically harmed is strongly encouraged to contact the UNL Police department from the location where the assault occurred or from a safe location.
 In addition, Title IX applies to all educational programs and all aspects of a school's educational system and ensures that victims of sexual harassment and sexual violence are protected.

-Victims are also encouraged to contact a victim advocate at Voices of Hope at 402-475-7273 or medical or counseling services with the University Health Center at 402-472-5000 or a local hospital or clinic.
+Victims are also encouraged to contact a victim advocate at UNL Victim Advocacy at 402-472-3553 or medical or counseling services with the University Health Center at 402-472-5000 or a local hospital or clinic.

 Victims may also contact the office of Institutional Equity and Compliance for appropriate action.
 As a guide University Housing residents should contact any Housing/Residential Life staff.